St. James Township, Michigan: History

 The township was named for James Strang, who led a faction of Mormon settlers to Beaver Island in 1848.
-Producing mysterious brass plates from the ground, and receiving directives from God, Strang formed a colony on Beaver Island in 1848 called St. James, naming it after himself.
+Producing mysterious brass plates from the ground, and allegedly receiving directives from God, Strang formed a colony on Beaver Island in 1848 called St. James, naming it after himself.
 Strang led those who accepted him to Nauvoo, Illinois, and then Voree, Wisconsin, before deciding that God wanted him to bring his flock to Beaver Island.
-James J. Strang appointed by Joseph Smith Jr. presided over the Church of Jesus Christ of Latter Day Saints (Strangite) from 1844 to 1856.
+Claiming to have been appointed by Joseph Smith Jr. to lead his church after his death, James J. Strang presided over the Church of Jesus Christ of Latter Day Saints (Strangite) from 1844 until his murder in 1856.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 315.90 sqmi, of which 20.35 sqmi is land and 295.55 sqmi (93.56%) is water.

 St. James Township is one of only seven municipalities in the state of Michigan to consist entirely of islands, including Grosse Ile Township, Drummond Township, Bois Blanc Township, Mackinac Island, Peaine Township, and Sugar Island Township.
 St. James Township occupies the northern portion of Beaver Island and shares the islands with Peaine Township.
 St. James Township consists of the following islands in Lake Michigan, in which only Beaver Island has a permanent population.
 Most of the township's population lives in the unincorporated community of St. James at the northeastern end of Beaver Island.